All Countries in the World

 Image: Walter Siegmund

-The Cascade Mountain Range divides the state into two parts – in the more hilly to mountainous Western Washington and Eastern Washington with the Columbia Plateau.
+The Cascade Mountain Range divides the state into two parts – in the more hilly to mountainous Western Washington and Eastern Washington with the semiarid basalt plain of the Columbia Plateau.

 Within the range are five major volcanoes, from north to south: Mount Baker, an active glaciated stratovolcano at 3,286 m (10,781 ft), Glacier Peak (Dakobed), one of the most active volcano in the state with an elevation of 3,207 m (10,525 ft), dangerous Mount Rainier, the huge active stratovolcano is the highest mountain in the state at an elevation of 4,392 m (14,411 ft).
 Mount St. Helens, known for its major 1980 eruption, declared the most disastrous volcanic eruption in United States history.
 Mount Adams, a potentially active stratovolcano has not erupted in more than 1,000 years.
 The Wenatchee Mountains in the center of the state are a major subrange of the Cascade Range.